cayl-crypto/Image-Caption-Generator/README.md

 # Image-Caption-Generator

-Python Implementation of an image caption generator.
+Python Implementation of an encoder-decoder based image caption generator.

+encoder - computer vision side decoder - natural language processing side

 Using Inception-v3 the features of the images are extracted.